SU-NCS/Intro_to_programming/environment-setup.md

 ## Python 3

 For Python 3 on Windows 7 install use this link to walk you through the install: [https://docs.python-guide.org/starting/install3/win/](https://docs.python-guide.org/starting/install3/win/).
-The link describes how you will install  first install Chocolatey which is a Windows 7 package manager and then use it to install Python3..
-This will make it possible for your to install Python.
-Follow the Chocolatey instuctions here:  [https://docs.python-guide.org/starting/install3/win/](https://docs.python-guide.org/starting/install3/win/)
+The link describes how you will install  first install Chocolatey which is a Windows 7 package manager and then use it to install Python3 and will make it possible for your to install Python.
+Follow the Chocolatey instuctions here:  [https://docs.python-guide.org/starting/install3/win](https://docs.python-guide.org/starting/install3/win/).
+Once Python is installed, you'll install **pip**, which is the Python package manager.

 ## Download and Install Git